 Call To Action

 It is more likely for the client to answer if you provide them with a specific offer.
-You can propose time and date for a meeting or a call, or ask for a different person to get in touch with if your lead isn’t the right one for your offer.
+You can propose a time and date for a meeting or a call or ask for a different person to get in touch with if your lead isn’t the right one for your offer.

 If you keep sending follow-up emails without getting a response, align your calls to action with each email you send.